carlospurves/psxle/README.md

   * `get_screen` synchronously returns an `np.array` of the console's instantaneous visual output

 Using a combination of these methods allows for the creation of a *game abstraction*.
-See the section on "Game Abstractions" for more discussion.
+See the PSXLE paper on aXiv for more discussion.
+More information will be made available here soon.

 ## Quick Start